Indy NXT

-Indy NXT, previously Indy Lights, is an American developmental automobile racing series sanctioned by IndyCar, currently known as Firestone Indy NXT Series for sponsorship reasons.
-Indy Lights is the highest step on the Road to Indy, a program of racing series leading up to the IndyCar Series.
-The Indy Lights series has been promoted by Anderson Promotions since 2014, which also manages the Road to Indy program.
+Indy NXT (pronounced "Indy Next"), previously Indy Lights, is an American developmental automobile racing series sanctioned by IndyCar, currently known as INDY NXT by Firestone for sponsorship reasons.
+Indy NXT is the highest step on the Road to Indy, a program of racing series leading up to the IndyCar Series.

 A similar series named Indy Lights filled the developmental role for the CART series, and ran from 1986 to 1993 as the American Racing Series and Dayton Indy Lights from 1991 to 2001.
 The current IndyCar sanctioned series was founded in 2002 as the Infiniti Pro Series as a way to introduce new talent to IndyCar, with the moniker Indy Lights returning in 2008 when CART and IndyCar unified.
 The Indy Lights champion was awarded a $1M scholarship toward the IndyCar Series, and guaranteed three races including the Indianapolis 500 during this time.
 For 2023, Penske Entertainment announced a rebranding to the name Indy NXT.

 Early origins

-In the post-WWII era, through the early 1960s, open wheel race cars were almost exclusively front-engined "roadsters".
+In the post-WWII era, through the early 1960s, American open-wheel racing cars were almost exclusively front-engined "roadsters".
 The primary ladder series included sprints and midgets.
 By the end of the 1960s, the cars evolved into rear-engine formula-style machines.
 Likewise, the feeder series began to follow the same mold.
-When USAC became the primary sanctioning body for top-level Indy car racing, the ladder of progression began to change.
+When United States Automobile Club (USAC) became the primary sanctioning body for top-level open-wheel racing, the ladder of progression began to change.

 USAC Mini Indy Series

-The SCCA Super Vee and Formula Atlantic series were among the first formula-based ladder series.
+The Sports Car Club of America (SCCA) Super Vee and Formula Atlantic series were among the first formula-based ladder series.
 However, neither had any direct tie to USAC.
 In 1977, USAC started the "Mini-Indy" series, using Super Vee machines.
-The series ended after 1980 when USAC stopped sanctioning Indy car races outside of Indianapolis.
+The series ended after 1980 when USAC stopped sanctioning Indy car races outside of the Indianapolis 500.

-Following the end of the "Mini Indy" series, the driver pool in the early 1980s to CART and the Indy 500 was drawn in a somewhat unorganized fashion among Super Vees, Atlantics, SCCA, former Can-Am drivers, sprints, midgets, and even stock cars and off-road racing.
+Following the end of the "Mini Indy" series, the driver pool in the early 1980s for CART and the Indy 500 was drawn in a somewhat unorganized fashion among Super Vees, Atlantics, former Can-Am drivers, sprint cars, midgets, and even stock cars and off-road racing.
 In addition, a number of CART series drivers during the 1980s and early 1990s were former Formula 1 competitors, most of whom had climbed the European-based ladder series.